RichardBrown384/riscos-artworks-js/docs/README.md

 | 56     | 4      | Unknown, -1 in all available files                                          |
 | 60     | 4      | Unknown, -1 in all available files                                          |

+The number of steps drawn between the start and end shapes is blend steps minus one.
+Zero appears to mean only draw the start shape, one both the start and end shape and a value of two would mean draw one intermediate shape.

 #### Type 0x3D: Blend Path

 These records are found beneath the path records in a blend group.
 It appears that none of the control bits are set meaning that they won't be drawn in !AWViewer's Outline mode.

+Current speculation is that these are the paths that ArtWorks uses to interpolate between the two shapes.
+The points are sometimes reordered in comparison to their parent paths, potentially making it easier to identify pairs of vertices.

 | Offset | Length | Content                         |
 |--------|--------|---------------------------------|